 Vaporizers are used for high capacity chemical feed applications when direct gas withdrawal systems are impractical.
-This document will provide general design information for chlorine liquid manifolds.
-In general, reference will be made to chlorine, but the information also applies to sulfur dioxide and This document should be used only as a reference and only after proper engineering ammonia. consideration has been given to all aspects of the relevant system design.
-For further general information on this subject refer to the Hydro Instruments Chlorine Handling Manual and the Chlorine Institute, Inc. Pamphlet 6.
+This document will provide a generalized overview of vaporizer operation and general design information for chlorine liquid manifolds.
+Throughout the document reference will be made to chlorine (Cl2), but the information also applies to sulfur dioxide (SO2) and ammonia (NH3).
+This document should be used only as a reference and only after proper engineering consideration has been given to all aspects of the relevant system design.
+For additional information refer to the Hydro Instruments Chlorine Handling Manual and the Chlorine Institute, Inc. Pamphlet 6.